NCAR/python-tutorial/source/tutorials/beginner.rst

 First Python Script
 -------------------------

-This section of the Zero to Thirty tutorial will focus on teaching you Python through the creation of your first script.
+This section of the tutorial will focus on teaching you Python through the creation of your first script.
 You will learn about syntax and the reasoning behind why things are done the way they are done along the way.
 We will also incorporate lessons on the use of Git because we highly recommend you version controling your work.

 We are assuming you are familiar with bash and terminal commands.
-If not `here is a cheat sheet <https://cheatography.com/davechild/cheat-sheets/linux-command-line/>`_
+If not `here is a cheat sheet <https://cheatography.com/davechild/cheat-sheets/linux-command-line/>`_.

 ~~~~~~~~~~~~~~~~~~~
 Reading a .txt File
 ~~~~~~~~~~~~~~~~~~~

-In building your first Python script we will set up our workspace, read a :code:`.txt` file, and learn git fundamentals.
+In building your first Python script we will set up our workspace, read a :code:`.txt` file, and learn Git fundamentals.

-Open a terminal to begin:
+Open a terminal to begin.

 .. note::